FastEndpoints/FastEndpoints/Src/Documentation/wiki/Validation.md

         var userID = await userRepo.CreateNew(req);
         if (userID is null)
-            ThrowError("creating a user did not go so well!");
+            ThrowError("creating a user did not go so well!"); //error response thrown here

         await SendAsync(new CreateUserResponse
         {